 Other organizations are taking a slightly different approach by developing their own company-specific marketplaces.
 PwC’s Talent Exchange, an online platform connecting talent with PwC projects, and the Washington Post’s Talent Network, an online system for managing freelance contributors, are two examples of this in action.

-As companies develop these individualized marketplaces, they must also make investments in growing their own pools of talent—we call this a Talent Network.
+As companies develop these individualized marketplaces, they must also make investments in growing their own pools of talent—a talent network.

 What is a Talent Network?